Is coffee boon or bane? In celebration of the International Coffee Day on October 1, we look at the benefits and risks

 How much coffee can you safely drink in one day?

-For a period of time coffee was viewed as detrimental to health.
-It now appears that many health experts believe moderate coffee consumption to do more good than harm to our physical well-being.
+Many health experts now believe that moderate coffee consumption may do more good than harm to our physical well-being, but what is moderation?

 If you like this post, you may also like: